 The invention of the stethoscope in 1816 gave doctors a slightly more accurate way to monitor the heartbeat.

-In earlier centuries, burial plots or crypts could be re-used after a passage of time and charnel houses stored the disinterred remains.
+In earlier centuries, undertakers re-used burial plots or crypts after a passage of time.
+Charnel houses stored the disinterred remains.
 According to the legends, some of these corpses had broken fingers, torn lips and horrified expressions.
-People jumped to conclusions and assumed the poor victims were buried alive.
+People jumped to conclusions and assumed the dead were buried alive.

 Premature burial and folklore